kyleboas/tacticsjournal.com/_posts/2024/08/2024-08-20-dynamic-stretcher.md

 Shorter-form content can also produce content that is harder to understand than it needs to be.
 My favorite descriptor for a player that I saw is "dynamic stretcher."
 You can guess what that means.
 I don't know specifically what that means, but you can guess.

+I watched Jaylon Johnson and Richard Sherman, two NFL cornerbacks, [talk about a play](https://youtube.com/shorts/I_12u332v_w?si=sHjysiNx8uibPjXx) where Jaylon Johnson picked off a pass for an interception.
+Johnson and Sherman referred to Cover 4 as "Palms" in the conversation.
+Anyone that has played Madden knows what Cover 4 is, almost no one knows what "Palms" is.

-If the majority has to ask the person what it means, it is probably not a good description.
+If the majority has to ask the person what it means, and the audience is everyone, it is probably not a good description.

 To appeal to both audiences, those with larger attention spans and those with shorter ones, I would rather go for micro-analysis.
 Dig deep and diagnose one concept, problem, or play.
 Try to get the maximum amount of detail out of one issue, and then move on to the next at a later date.